polotno-project/polotno-site/docs/workspace.md

   pageBorderColor="black" // border around page
   activePageBorderColor="red" // border around active page.
 It will be used only if you have several pages.
-Otherwise just pageBorderColor will be used bleedColor="rgba(255, 0, 0, 0.2)" // color of the bleed area, when it is toggled with `store.toggleBleed()` />
+Otherwise just pageBorderColor will be used bleedColor="rgba(255, 0, 0, 0.2)" // color of the bleed area, when it is toggled with `store.toggleBleed()`
+  // optinally you can change default padding around page content
+  // you can set it to 0 if you want to have full width and height of the canvas paddingX={50}
+  paddingY={50}
+/>
 ```